GeekyAnts/flutter-docs-code-samples/flutter-for-reactNative-developers.md

 You can find the Flutter packages [here](https://pub.dartlang.org/flutter/packages) and compare them based on their scores.

 ## Built-In Widgets
-Flutter widgets are built using a modern react-style framework, which takes inspiration from React.
+Flutter widgets are built using a modern react-style framework.
 The central idea is that you build your UI out of widgets.
 Widgets describe what their view should look like given their current configuration and state.

 ### Views
 ### What is the equivalent of a `View` in Flutter?